Graymeeguts/my-learning-pile/README.md

 # my-learning-pile
-My introduction to coding and Python
+My introduction to coding and Python.
 These are my very first assignments in IBM's "Python for Data Science, AI and Development" course.